AuroraToolkit/AuroraCore/README.md

 - **Reusable Tasks**: A library of prebuilt tasks for common development needs, from URL fetching to context summarization, accelerates your workflow setup.
 - **LLM Integration**: Effortless integration with major LLM providers like Anthropic, Google, OpenAI, and Ollama, with support for token management, domain-specific routing, and fallback strategies.
 - **On-device ML Tasks**: Integrate on-device ML-based tasks for classification, intent extraction, tagging, embedding, and semantic search, enhancing privacy and performance.
-- **Hybrid LLM + On-Device Pipelines**
-  Combine on-device ML tasks with cloud or local LLMs for advanced end-to-end pipelines.
+- **Hybrid LLM + On-Device Pipelines**: Combine on-device ML tasks with cloud or local LLMs for advanced end-to-end pipelines.
 - **Domain-Specific Routing**: Automatically route requests to the most appropriate LLM service based on predefined domains, optimizing task execution and resource allocation.
 - **Customizable and Extendable**: Easily add custom tasks, workflows, or LLM integrations to suit your project needs.
 - **Practical Examples**: Includes real-world examples to help developers get started quickly with common use cases and advanced patterns.